aerogear/aerogear.org/docs/guides/aerogear-controller/mediatypes.markdown

 Adding a producer differs from adding a consumer.
 The reason for this is that there is a need to be able to respond to the same media type in different ways.
-For example, a client may request to recieve content in a certain format using the _Accept_ header, like ```Accept: text/html```.
+For example, a client may request to receive content in a certain format using the _Accept_ header, like ```Accept: text/html```.
 But the route could choose to respond with either a dynamically generated JSP, or a static HTML page.
 So there needs to be a way for a route to specify that the exact type of response handling it desires.